From Menopause to Mental Health: Real Talk from the 2025 Black Women’s Healthcare Summit hosted by women’s college hospital

 2. Be your own health advocate.
 Don’t settle for “just getting through it.”
 Seek out healthcare providers who truly listen and respect your experiences.
 If you feel unheard, don’t hesitate to seek a second opinion.
 There are many caring and knowledgeable professionals ready to support you—your well-being is a priority!.

+5. Build Community.
 Share your experiences with friends, family, or trusted networks.
 Open conversations help break the stigma surrounding these transitions and foster support and understanding.

 Healing Is Collective